ewels/rich-codex/docs/inputs/markdown.md

 ## Printing files

+You can use any command-line tool to print files for screenshots.
-Rich-codex bundles [rich-cli](https://github.com/Textualize/rich-cli) for convenience, so you can easily produce screenshots of files with the `rich` command:
+A good option is [rich-cli](https://github.com/Textualize/rich-cli), which you can use to easily produce screenshots of files with the `rich` command with nice syntax highlighting:

 <!-- prettier-ignore-start -->
 !!! tip